 Schreurs, J. & Kuhk, A. (2014).
 Design and scenario: building blocks for an ecological perspective on self-organisation.
 In: Proceedings for Design, Social Media and Technology to Foster Civic Self-Organisation.
 Hasselt: University Hasselt.

 Tai, C. Ge, C. Lee, G. (2011).
 Hong Kong’s squatter settlements – from transit points to cherished homes.
 Available at: http://varsity.com.cuhk.edu.hk/index.php/2011/05/squatters/.

 Dr Liesbeth Huybrechts made a PhD about the relation between digital media, art, design and participation.
 Currently, she is Postdoctoral researcher in the area of participatory design and spatial transformation processes in the research group Arck, University of Hasselt.
 She is involved in the Living Lab The Other Market, a space for reflection and action on the future of (space for) work.
 She co-founded the research group Social Spaces exploring the social qualities of design and art.

+(Liesbeth, please check…)

 04// Self Build Community Cases in Hong Kong _ Who are they?

-05// Interview of Prof Wong Hung _ The Society of Homeless
+05// Interview with Prof Wong Hung _ The Society of Homeless

 At the Chinese University of Hong Kong, 17th June 2015

-Conducted by Louise Wong and Will Davis
+Louise Wong and Will Davis

 On Before and After Occupy

-In the old days, just a year before the umbrella movement, they did not have these kinds of fixtures (semi-permanent structural fixtures), so this becomes an occupy movement and most of the material they use can also be found in occupy Mong Kok.
-These heavier wooden structures for example that make it cooler, or less wet.
-Because the government tries to use a particular method to push them out; not by force, but by cleaning the floor.
-Weekly or even daily, somebody will come to clean the floor and the occupants would have to move their belongings, but they need to clean and water it, they say it is hygiene, something like that.
-After that, there are so many people there, and they are building; more fixtures, more items and so on.
+In the old days, a year before the umbrella movement, they did not have these kinds of fixtures (semi-permanent structural fixtures), so this became a part of the occupy movement’s aftermath—most of the material they used could also be found in occupy Mong Kok.
+These heavier wooden structures for example make it cooler, less wet.
+The government tries to use a particular method to push them out; not by force, but by cleaning the floor: weekly or even daily, somebody will come to clean the floor and the occupants would have to move their belongings, but they need to clean and water it, they say it is hygiene, something like that.
+After occupy, more people joined the community and became more organized, they are building; more fixtures, more items and so on.
 At this point the occupants said “we’ll clean ourselves”.
-So it has become more formal - in the older days there wasn’t as much cookery, it was just a place to sleep at night.
+So it has become more formal—in the older days there wasn’t as much cookery, it was just a place to sleep at night.

 If you look at for example how the homeless sleep outside the Hong Kong Cultural Centre at night, it is much more floating, you are only allowed to be there after 11pm, and you have to wake up at 6:30am to move on.
 So they are another kind of mobile sleeper, using lighter materials.
-Two years ago this is also how it was there (at SSP) - so it is a new phenomena since occupy central.
-It is some kind of occupy, but still not necessarily politically motivated.
+Two years ago this is also how it was at Sham Shui Po (SSP)—so it is a new phenomena since occupy central, the use of these materials.
+It is some kind of occupy, an occupation, but still not necessarily politically motivated.

-The structure that the site needs is that it must be close to a toilet, water, electricity yes or no, now they may be using that for cooking and so on.
-Another way is this flyover - it provides shelter from rain and sun.
+The structure that the site needs is that it must be close to a toilet, water, electricity I’m not sure, now they may be using that for cooking and so on.
+Another factor is the flyover, it provides shelter from rain and sun.

-Is the community an example of a social network?
+Is the self-built community an example of a heterogeneous social network?
 Because you mention that a homogenous social network is actually a fragile model of independent support, because the community needs to be able to support itself.
 So if the social network is more heterogenous, linking different socio-economic groups in some way…